jitpack/android-example/README.md

 }
 ```

 # Adding the maven plugin

-To enable installing into local maven repository and JitPack you need to add the 'android-maven' plugin:
+To enable installing into local maven repository and JitPack you need to add the [android-maven](https://github.com/dcendents/android-maven-plugin) plugin:

 1. Add `classpath 'com.github.dcendents:android-maven-plugin:1.2'` to root build.gradle under buildscripts
 2. Add `apply plugin: 'android-maven'` to the library/build.gradle